 New Zealand operates as a unitary state with a unicameral legislature (there exists in its Parliament only a House of Representatives, with no Upper House).
 The Constitution Act and New Zealand Constitution Act anchor the modern New Zealand constitution.
 Due to its history as part of the United Kingdom, New Zealand still operates using the common law tradition.
 New Zealand is part of the Commonwealth of Nations.

 New Zealand has no written constitution, although a constitution exists in a series of statutes, letters of patent, treaties, and tradition.
-The British Parliament passed the 1846 Constitution Act which was soon superseded by the New Zealand Constitution Act of 1852, which provides the anchor to New Zealand's modern constitution.
-The Library of Congress provides information regarding helpful materials on New Zealand Constitutional Law.
+The British Parliament passed the Constitution Act of 1846 which was soon superseded by the New Zealand Constitution Act of 1852, which provides the anchor to New Zealand's modern constitution.

 The national legislature is the Parliament of New Zealand.
 120 members are chosen in a mixed member parliament (MMP) method.
 The parliament chooses a government based on majority of a single party or a coalition of parties.
 The de facto head of government is the Prime Minister of New Zealand.
 However, the executive head of the government is the Queen, with power vested in an appointed Governor General.

 The legislative process is outlined the Parliament Brief on the legislative process.
 The official series for statutory law is the Statutes of New Zealand which begins in 1860.

 Statutes passed by the Parliament of the United Kingdom may also still be in full force and effect.

 The three major courts are the Supreme Court, the High Court and the Court of Appeals.
 WorldLII.org provides a detailed online listing of courts and court reports.
 The University of Waikato also provides a Directory of Decisions.
 The New Zealand Law Reports is the official publication for case law.

 Additional online access to cases is available through: